CA LIC #1057703

 Among these laws, one of the most important is the California Good Neighbor Fence Law.
 It can be challenging to understand what exactly laws like this mean.

-Here is a closer look at the California Good Neighbor Fence Law that can give you the confidence and knowledge to move forward with your fence installation.
+Here is a closer look at California’s Good Neighbor Fence Law that can give you the confidence and knowledge to move forward with your fence installation.

 Basic Fence Laws in California